direktt/direktt-plugin/readme.txt

 1. Install the plugin using the wp-admin's Plugins screen or upload the plugin files manually to the /wp-content/plugins/direktt folder on your web server.
 2. Activate the plugin using the Plugins screen in WordPress' wp-admin.
 3. Login into the [Direktt management console](https://direktt.com/wp-content/direkttweb/), create the channel and copy your API Key on Channel Info Screen.
 Add the API key to your Direktt Settings on Direktt > Settings screen in wp-admin to enable your WordPress to make API calls and receive events from Direktt platform.

+You can find the detailed Quick Start Guide (HERE)[https://direktt.com/quick-start-guide/]

 == Frequently Asked Questions ==